bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/invalid_right_hand_side_instanceof_operand.md

 TypeError: invalid ‘instanceof’ operand ‘x’
 ===========================================

-The JavaScript exception “invalid ‘instanceof’ operand” occurs when the right hand side operands of the [`instanceof` operator](../operators/instanceof) isn’t used with a constructor object, i.e. an object which has a `prototype` property and is callable.
+The JavaScript exception "invalid ‘instanceof’ operand” occurs when the right hand side operands of the [`instanceof` operator](../operators/instanceof) isn’t used with a constructor object, i.e. an object which has a `prototype` property and is callable.

 Message
 -------